Atlanta United FC

 1. Data Collection

-To gather the necessary data for this project, we utilized web‑scraping techniques.
-The pandas library in Python provides the read_html function, which was employed to extract structured data directly from the MLS website.
-The specific URL targeted contains the scores and fixtures for the 2024 Major League Soccer season.
+To gather the necessary data, we utilized web-scraping techniques.
+The pandas library's read_html function was employed to extract structured data directly from the MLS website.
 By specifying the id attribute of the desired table (sched_all), we ensured precise extraction of the relevant dataset.
-This approach allows us to work with a clean and organized table for further analysis.

 WkDayDateTime HomexGScorexG (Away)Away AttendanceVenueMatch Report